Chapter 2. Selecting a cluster installation method and preparing it for users

 If you use a user-provisioned installation method, you can configure a proxy for your cluster.
 The instructions are included in each installation procedure.

-If you need to install your cluster that has limited access to the Internet, such as a disconnected or restricted network cluster, you can mirror the installation packages and install the cluster from them.
-Follow detailed instructions for user provisioned infrastructure installations into restricted networks for AWS, GCP, IBM Z or LinuxONE, IBM Power, vSphere, or bare metal.
-You can also install a cluster into a restricted network using installer-provisioned infrastructure by following detailed instructions for AWS, GCP, RHOSP, RHV, and vSphere.
+If you need to install your cluster that has limited access to the internet, such as a disconnected or restricted network cluster, you can mirror the installation packages and install the cluster from them.
+Follow detailed instructions for user provisioned infrastructure installations into restricted networks for AWS, GCP, IBM Z or LinuxONE, IBM Z or LinuxONE with RHEL KVM, IBM Power, vSphere, VMC on AWS, or bare metal.
+You can also install a cluster into a restricted network using installer-provisioned infrastructure by following detailed instructions for AWS, GCP, VMC on AWS, RHOSP, RHV, and vSphere.

 You can also configure the cluster machines to use FIPS Validated / Modules in Process cryptographic libraries during installation.